Sour (album): Songs

-The ninth track, "Jealousy, Jealousy", has been described as "jazzy", "serpentine" and an "alt-rock squall à la the Kills" with a "plucky bassline and a prowling piano build".
+The ninth track, "Jealousy, Jealousy", has been described as "jazzy", "serpentine", and an "alt-rock squall à la the Kills" with a "plucky bassline and a prowling piano build".
 Lyrics talk about the toxicity of social media and its addictiveness, displaying the obsessions of living a perfect life.
 The stripped-down tenth track, "Favorite Crime", an indie pop and folk-pop song that incorporates a set of layered harmonies with a "thinly veiled Bonnie and Clyde-type metaphor".
 It speaks about "on the examination of glaring red flags that only appear in their true colors through the lens of hindsight".

 "Hope Ur OK", the closing track, has been reported to be a "shimmering blessing to down-on-their-luck people Rodrigo has known", and the sound of the chorus has been described as a benediction.
 Lyrically, it steps away from Rodrigo's self-referential narratives to secondhand stories from her friends, rooting from her genuine sympathy to them.
 Rodrigo revealed that the song makes her "really emotional", and that the song is "super personal about people that [she] really love[s]".
 On an appearance on The Zach Sang Show, Rodrigo described the placement of the track as the album's closer: "I feel like it's super hopeful.
 Sour is a very sort of sad, angry, emotional record, and I wanted to end it with a song that was [reassuring].
 It was really important for me to end this sort of somber record on that note."

 Promotion and release

 On April 1, 2021, Rodrigo announced on social media her debut album with the working title *O*R would be released on May 21, 2021.
 Preorders for the album began the following day.
-On April 13, Rodrigo teased the album's title, and subsequently, revealed the album's title as Sour, posted its track listing and cover artwork on the same day.
+On April 13, Rodrigo teased the album's title and subsequently revealed it as Sour, posting its track listing and cover artwork on the same day.
 It was released on May 21, 2021, via retail stores, digital music and streaming platforms, as well as on Rodrigo's website.
 Vinyl LPs of Sour were released on August 20, 2021, in various colored variants, each of which were exclusively available at Rodrigo's webstore, Urban Outfitters, Target, Walmart, or Amazon.
 Merchandise in the form of clothing was also released, although some customers alleged it as being low quality and "nothing like what was advertised".